What Can Unforgiveness Do to You? (Biblical Consequences You Must Know)

 3. Unforgiveness seeks revenge from its offender and can go to any possible lengths to get its desired kind of revenge.

-4. For those under the grip of unforgiveness they live unhealthy life.
+4. For those under the grip of unforgiveness they live an unhealthy life.
 Unforgiveness makes this kind of person mentally, socially, and spiritually unhealthy.
+In many cases, these effects happen because unforgiveness is still hidden in the heart.
+Learning ways to recognize hidden unforgiveness in your life will help you deal with it before it causes more serious damage.

 5. Unforgiveness deprives many of all spiritual and physical blessings.